 Step 5: Paying Debts and Other Expenses

-Your lawyer will advise on the payment of the decedent’s outstanding debts, costs of administering the estate.
+Your lawyer will advise on the payment of the decedent’s outstanding debts and the costs of administering the estate.

 Step 6: Distributing the Estate

 Once debts and taxes are paid, the lawyer will help distribute the remaining assets according to the decedent’s will or state law (if there’s no will).
-They’ll prepare the necessary legal documentation, draft deeds for property, and advise on specific bequest distributions.
+They’ll prepare the necessary legal documentation, draft deeds for property, and handle specific bequest distributions.

 Step 7: Closing the Estate

 Finally, your lawyer will prepare and file a final accounting and petition to close the estate.
-The final accounting details all financial actions taken during the probate.
+The final accounting must detail all financial actions taken during the probate.

-This is a general process.
+This is a general explanation of the process.
 Each case may have different specific issues to handle.
-Your lawyer will guide you through each step, providing advice and assistance and ensuring legal compliance.
+Your lawyer will guide you through each step, providing advice and assistance to help ensure legal compliance.

 Understanding how a probate lawyer charges is essential.
-This could be hourly, a flat fee, or a percentage of the estate’s value.
+The fee could be charged hourly, on a flat rate, or as a percentage of the estate’s value.
 In times of loss, the probate process can add an additional layer of stress to the grieving family.
+It’s best to know all expenses involved before beginning the probate process.

 A probate lawyer can provide the necessary legal support to allow the family to focus on what’s important – honoring the legacy of their loved one and beginning their healing process.
 If you’re facing probate, consider consulting a trusted probate attorney to guide you through these complex matters with compassion and experience.